eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 This release includes the following **updates**:

 * Regenerate types with Fast DDS-Gen v3.3.1.
-* Remove the datasharing directory information from the monitor GUI.
+* Remove the Data Sharing directory information from the monitor GUI.

 This release includes the following **bugfixes**: